raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 ## Locked or not?

 It would be helpful to show the user some feedback as to whether the box is locked or not.
-For this example you're going to use a pair of padlock images: one red padlock (locked) and one green (unlocked).
+To do this, you're going to use a pair of padlock images: one red padlock (locked) and one green one (unlocked).

-+ In the **Pixel art** section, create four variables called `r`, `g`, `w` and `b`.
-These should represent the colours red, green, white and black/blank, in RGB format.
++ In the **Pixel art** section, create four variables called `r`, `g`, `w`, and `b`.
+These should represent the colours red, green, white, and black/blank in RGB format.
 For example, your `r` variable should look like this:

 ```python
 r = (255, 0, 0)